"Laura Jean has the ability to make you feel instantly safe and the courage to challenge you to stretch through the hardest moments."

 A seasoned therapist of 30 plus years, I have gained knowledge and skills through years of experience and many continuing education hours and trainings in various adjunct areas, such as chemical dependency counseling, grief counseling, and Anger Resolution Therapy.
 While these and other trainings help ground me as a more resourceful and well rounded therapist, my primary focus for continuing education and advanced training is couple counseling and my specialty practice remains marriage and relationship therapy.

-I do this work because I care and I want to help.
+I do this work because I care and I want to be of service.
 I am passionate about love and relationship.
 Connection matters.
 I absolutely believe in the transformative power of relationship - in particular, I believe in the transformative power of marriage, intimate committed love partnership.
-I do this work, as well, because I am on the journey, too.
+These are deeply held core values of mine.
+I am passionate about them.
 I have the incredible privilege of working with people in the most precious and sacred parts of their lives - their intimate love relationships.
 I am touched and inspired by them.
-And if I tell the truth, working as a therapist to help couples love - to help clients do the hard work of letting down their defenses; stepping into their fears and exploring the "more" of what they might find on the other side of their stuckness; grieving their pain; opening up to and sharing their deeper, more vulnerable, authentic selves; stretching out of old, familiar patterns and doing the new, different thing that will create healing, safety and connection; becoming more consciously self-aware and compassionately other-aware; of transforming and creating a more conscious, real love relationship - working as a therapist to help couples love is part of my process, becomes part of my own journey, helping me do the same.
+I am on the journey, too.
+Working as a therapist assisting couples to love - supporting clients to do the hard work of letting down their defenses; stepping into their fears and exploring the "more" of what they might find on the other side of their stuckness; grieving their pain; opening up to and sharing their deeper, more vulnerable, authentic selves; stretching out of old, familiar patterns and doing the new, different thing that will create healing, safety and connection; becoming more consciously self-aware and compassionately other-aware; of transforming and creating a more conscious, real love relationship - working as a therapist assisting couples to love touches me deeply in my own core and inspires me to do the same.

 I live in The Woodlands, Texas, with my Sweetheart, Tim.
 As my husband and life partner, he is my closest companion, most fervent and challenging teacher and my greatest gift on this journey of life and love.
 I am so grateful to tell you that I think he loves to dance almost as much as I!
 Dancing is "our thing" as a couple and I am eternally grateful for our health that we can do it, because dancing feeds my soul ... and dancing together with Tim feeds ours.